celo01/STM32_WORKS_LIBRARIES/README.md

 # STM32_WORKS_LIBRARIES
 EN | Works and libraries made with STM32

-     The projects, studies and libraries created here can be used by everyone.
+     The projects, works and libraries created here can be used by everyone.
 If there is anything you do not understand in the shares, you can contact me.